 First, we have the spiralling poetic language that gently, but insistently, nudges its characters onward, reverberating with the recent past as it echoes across the book.
 Isla and her parents edge gently forward, drawing closer to something like acceptance, something like recovery, and then something that we might tentatively describe as happiness.

 Then we have the illustrations by the highly talented Jane Ray -illustrations that work with and around that poetic language.
 If you are interested in picturebook codes, there is so much to linger on here.
 From the stunning cover to the profoundly telling endpapers, and then slowly through the careful use of picture, symbol and space, this is an exceptionally crafted, beautiful dance of word and image.
-I am not going to go into specific detail.
 The book needs to be experienced as an unfolding whole.

 We also have rich thematic elements.
 Amnesty International have endorsed the book for illuminating the human rights values of family, friends home, safety and refuge.
 That is a very fair and accurate summary of much of the books deeper content.
 To this, I would add the power of storytelling and myth, and how this intertwines with our sense of home and the space around us.
 Not to mention the role of dreams in sorting out the impossible-to-sort-out.

-This is a book – much like Story Like the Wind – that would lend itself to small group study in Key Stage Two – perhaps Year 4 and upwards.
+This is a book – much like Story Like the Wind – that would lend itself to small group study in in the junior years for children aged 9 and upwards.
 It provides a chance to explore the interplay of word and image and how these can work to profound effect.